Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Introduction

+The goal is to investigate the existence of the perverse motivic t-structure as well as to prove properties of Artin vanishing type.
+The perverse motivic t-structure should be the one such that realization functors are t-exact.

+\begin{introdef} Let $S$ be a scheme and $R$ be a localization of $\Z$.
 Let $t_0$ be a t-structure on $\DM_{\et,c}^A(S,R)$.
-We say that \begin{itemize}\item the t-structure $t_0$ is the \emph{perverse motivic t-structure} if for any constructible Artin étale motive $M$, the motive $M$ is $t_0$-non-positive if and only if for all non-archimedian valuation $v$ on $K$ which is non-negative on $R$, the complex $\overline{\rho}_v(M)$ is perverse t-non-positive. \item the t-structure $t_0$ is the \emph{perverse motivic t-structure in the strong sense} if for any non-archimedian valuation $v$ on $K$ which is non-negative on $R$, the functor is t-exact when the left hand side is endowed with the t-structure $t_0$ and the right hand side is endowed with the perverse t-structure. \end{itemize}
+For any prime $\ell$, consider the \emph{reduced $\ell$-adic realization functor}: where $\rho_\ell$ is the usual $\ell$-adic realization from \cite{em}.
+We say that \begin{enumerate} \item the t-structure $t_0$ is the \emph{perverse motivic t-structure} if for any prime $\ell$, the functor is t-exact when the left hand side is endowed with $t_0$ and the right hand side is endowed with the perverse t-structure. \item the t-structure $t_0$ is the \emph{perverse homotopy t-structure} if for any constructible Artin étale motive $M$, the motive $M$ is $t_0$-negative if and only if for any prime $\ell$, the complex $\overline{\rho}_\ell(M)$ is perverse-negative. \end{enumerate} \end{introdef}

-A perverse motivic t-structure in the strong sense is perverse motivic and if a perverse motivic t-structure exists, it is unique.
-Therefore, the perverse motivic t-structure is, if it exists, the best possible approximation to the perverse motivic t-structure in the strong sense.
-Hence, the answer to question (2) above can be divided into two steps: first to determine when the perverse motivic t-structure exists and second to determine when the $\ell$-adic realization functor is t-exact.

-To achieve the first step of this program, we can in fact reduce the statement to a statement about the perverse homotopy t-structure.
-Indeed, the only suitable candidate to be the perverse motivic t-structure is the perverse homotopy t-structure.
-More precisely (see \Cref{AM.locality}(3)), if $S$ is excellent and $R$ is a localization of $\Z$, then the perverse motivic t-structure exists if and only if the perverse homotopy t-structure induces a t-structure on $\DM^A_{\et,c}(S,R)$.
-In this case, the perverse homotopy t-structure is the perverse motivic t-structure.

-To prove this statement, we show that the perverse homotopy t-structure can be described locally in a way which is similar to the local description of the perverse t-structure of \cite{bbd}.
+Note that if $t_0$ is the perverse t-structure it is also the perverse homotopy t-structure because the reduced $\ell$-adic realizations are jointly conservative on Artin motives (\cite[3.4.2]{AM1}).
+The perverse homotopy t-structure is inspired by Voevodsky's homotopy t-structure and by the $\delta$-homotopy t-structure of \cite{bondarko-deglise}.
+An $\ell$-adic analog was also considered in \cite{aps}.
+When it exists, the perverse homotopy t-structure is unique because t-negative objects determine a t-structure uniquely.

+The perverse homotopy t-structure can actually be recovered from a t-structure on the category of (non-necessarily constructible) Artin motives $\DM_{\et}^A(S,R)$. \begin{definition*}(\Cref{intro_perverse}) Let $S$ be a scheme endowed with a dimension function $\delta$ (see \Cref{dimension function}) and let $R$ be a commutative ring.
+The \emph{perverse homotopy t-structure} $t_{hp}$ on $\DM_{\et}^A(S,R)$ is the t-structure generated in the sense of \Cref{AM.t-structure generated} by the family of the Borel-Moore motives $M_S^\mathrm{BM}(X)[\delta(X)]$ with $X$ quasi-finite over $S$. \end{definition*} The above t-structure restricts to a t-structure on constructible Artin motives if and only if the perverse homotopy t-structure exists (and then both t-structure coincides) which justifies the terminology; this is \Cref{hp is hp}.